Friday, July 5, 2024

 • Use the comment section to provide examples of how your student is meeting expectations, strengths, and areas for improvement.

-o Please do not struggle with the electronic form!
+• Please do not struggle with the electronic form!
 If you are having issues, you can use a paper copy and email us a scan of the document at the end of the placement.
+You can also email us at OTfieldwork@umanitoba and we will do our best to troubleshoot and assist you.

 EVALUATION OF STUDENT LEARNING OBJECTIVES:

-• Review and evaluate each objective by placing a vertical line on The Learning Objective Rating Scale.
+• Review and evaluate each objective by placing a vertical line on The Learning Objective Rating Scale at the bottom of the page to quantify their progress in meeting their objective.

-• You can copy and paste your student’s learning objective information into the evaluation on the student-learning objective page.
-This will help provide some context to your evaluation.
+• You can ask your student to copy and paste their learning objectives into your evaluation forms on the student-learning objective page.
+This will help provide context to your evaluation.

-• The student-learning objective page will primarily contain student information that you have copied and pasted.
+• The student-learning objective page will primarily contain student information.
 Feel free to use the “validation” column to provide feedback about your student’s progress with learning objectives.
-You may also use the comment section to provide feedback about student learning objectives.
+You may also use the comment section on the corresponding competency page.

 • What if you need to edit your rating?